guaka/radio-meteor/channels.coffee.md

 Here you can define the channels of your stream.
 Pull requests for ad free radio stations welcome.
-Discussion about improvments at [#47](https://github.com/guaka/radio-meteor/issues/47)
+Discussion about improvements at [#47](https://github.com/guaka/radio-meteor/issues/47)

 	@channels =